amwebexpert/idgen/README.md

 ## Explanation of any key tradeoffs made in this approach

 The database was not required because for the small requirements a little in-memory HashMap (namespace as key and collection of IDs as value) would have been sufficient.
-However I decided to use JPA involving 2 little tables (namespace having a 1 to many relationship with identifiers).
+However, I decided to use JPA involving 2 little tables (namespace having a 1 to many relationships with identifiers).
 Since H2 is an in-memory database it delivers fast input/output and allows the offline storage if ever required (so best of both worlds in my opinion)

 When looking at the final H2 solution we can see that: